by Holly Raye

-- Mark Esposito, dance captain, he set the bar very high for this honored position.
+- Mark Esposito, dance captain, set the bar very high for this honored position.

-- My favorite Sky Masterson, Tom Wopat, entering the theatre at half hour…cough once and give perfect performance.
+- My favorite Sky Masterson, Tom Wopat, entering the theatre at half-hour…cough once and give the perfect performance.
 He never missed a show his entire contract!

 - All the “Dolls” showering me with gifts in the dressing room on my 30th birthday!